kdblackshear/ai110-module2show-pawpal-starter/reflection.md

 - What constraints does your scheduler consider (for example: time, priority, preferences)?
 - How did you decide which constraints mattered most?

+        My scheduler considers the constraints: pet validity, daily capacity limit, time availability, and task frequency.
+I decided these constraints mattered the most because it ensures that each pet it recieving the best care and allows the app to mirror the same flexibility and unpredictability of daily life/schedules.

 **b.
 Tradeoffs**

 - Describe one tradeoff your scheduler makes.